shaynair/CryptoWealth/deliverables/iteration-02/video.script.md

 Welcome to CryptoWealth, an automated crypto-currency advisory and investing web application.

 Our online platform aims to facilitate user investment in crypto-currencies.
-By acquiring personal user data in a fluid and user-friendly manner, then matching it with actively-traded crypto-currencies via our proprietary algorithm that monitors and analyzes historical trends, we propose recommended portfolios to users so that they can easily make informed personal investment decisions.
+By tracking currency trends and using predictive analytics, our website platform will enable users to make intelligent decisions while navigating the crypto-currency market.

-These unique crypto-currency portfolios are constructed for each of our users based on their available capital, risk tolerance, personal interests and preferences, and various other parameters.
+Unique crypto-currency portfolios will be constructed for each investor based on the level of risk they are willing to accept, their personal interests, preferences and a variety of other parameters.

-Think of our application as a fusion of the “traditional” debt and equity securities robo-advisors, such as WealthSimple and Betterment, with less mainstream investment vehicles, i.e. crypto-currencies like BitCoin, Ethereum and LiteCoin.
+Think of our application as a fusion of the “traditional” debt and equity securities robo-advisors, such as WealthSimple and Betterment, with crypto-currencies like BitCoin, Ethereum and LiteCoin.

 Our application is targeted towards a wide variety of individuals, from those who are wary of established government-regulated centralized currency systems, to those who see potential or are simply interested in the crypto-currency market but either lack knowledge or time to start investing.